 With all these updates every website owners have started realizing the importance of “https”.
 But still, there are many organizations, startups, bloggers or any other website owners could be ignoring the importance of “https”.
 If you are one of them then here is your guide,

-- MITM Attack: MITM stands for Man- In- The- Middle.
+MITM stands for Man- In- The- Middle.
 An attack type where the attacker secretly relays and possibly alters the communication between your customers causing losses.
 Since your website does not have SSL certificate installed, all the communications traveling from your web server to client is not encrypted.
 It becomes easy for intruders to attack these types of unsecured communications.

-- A Phishing Attacks Impersonating Your Website: With free SSL certificates easily available everywhere any look-a-like domain owners can impersonate your website.
+With free SSL certificates easily available everywhere any look-a-like domain owners can impersonate your website.
 Any website not verified by the EV SSL certificate validations anyone with malicious intent can impersonate you and collect data or defraud your customers making you responsible.

-- Confidential Data Leakage: Almost all the websites on internet accepts some sort of customer information and pass it to the database servers.
+Almost all the websites on internet accepts some sort of customer information and pass it to the database servers.
 In the absence of SSL certificate, all your communications are not encrypted at all.
 Meaning attackers have access to all the data.
 This includes simple login or registration details, feedback data to most important credit card details as well.

-- Distrust by Web Browsers: Google Chrome, as well as CAB forums, are in support to distrust the websites not running on “https”.
+Google Chrome, as well as CAB forums, are in support to distrust the websites not running on “https”.
 Every browser has different ways to highlight the not secure websites to its users but the underlying motto is to educate the users about the non-https website.

-- Damage to Brand and Reputation: Any of the above can cause your brand irreparable damage online and offline.
+Any of the above can cause your brand irreparable damage online and offline.
 This will eventually mean that your competitors can take business advantage of your non-secure website.

 Below is nice and simple infographic which highlights facts,